nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.20.
 Change storage location for load data: `load`

+For when you want to switch the load location of the application, such as when you want to load the data from a file in Dropbox.<br>
 Changes the location for the storage file used in this system. <br>
 Format: `load NEWFILELOCATION`